-Judge Challenges Requests for Government Docs in Climate Change Hearing
+Battle for Climate-Change Records Stumbles in Court

 EUGENE, Ore.
-(CN) – Two dozen kids suing the government for creating climate change want emails written under a pseudonym by former ExxonMobil CEO Rex Tillerson, who they believe has guided government energy policy toward fossil fuels and away from renewable resources, according to arguments at a Wednesday hearing.
+(CN) – A federal judge grilled challengers Wednesday about their demand for emails written under a pseudonym by Secretary of State Rex Tillerson, who they believe has guided government energy policy toward fossil fuels and away from renewable resources.

-The 2015 federal lawsuit, filed in the District of Oregon, accuses the government of ignoring its own science since at least the 1960s by continuing to extract and burn the fossil fuels that destabilize the earth’s climate.
+The 2015 federal lawsuit, filed by two dozen children in the District of Oregon, accuses the government of ignoring its own science since at least the 1960s by continuing to extract and burn the fossil fuels that destabilize the earth’s climate.
 It asserts that a livable environment is a constitutional right and claims the government has failed to safeguard that right for future generations.

 The case survived the government’s attempts at dismissal, and the government produced an answer to the complaint that admitted the current status of climate change in terrifying detail.

-But the kids say the government is dragging its feet on producing documents from President Trump and the Environmental Protection Agency that would demonstrate the government’s knowledge of the problem.
+But the kids say the government is dragging its feet on producing documents from President Donald Trump and the Environmental Protection Agency that would demonstrate the government’s knowledge of the problem.

 Julia Olson, attorney for the lead plaintiffs, outlined her reasons for requesting climate change-related government documents dating back to the Johnson administration.
 And she told the court on Wednesday that her clients could not wait while the government continued to stall the case.